 Sydney shed 0.9 per cent, Singapore was off 0.4 per cent and Seoul shed 0.2 per cent.

-However, Tokyo's Nikkei ended the morning session 0.3 per cent higher following a plunge of 1.3 per cent Monday.
+However, Tokyo's Nikkei ended the morning session 0.3 per cent higher following a plunge of 1.3 per cent on Monday.

 On currency markets the pound stabilised after Monday's sell-off that was sparked by concerns over British Prime Minister Theresa May's political future as reports said dozens of her ruling Conservative Party MPs were backing a move to oust her.